 There are no printing requirements.

-Redomiciliation of companies to and from Serbia is allowed.
+Redomiciliation of companies to and from Serbia is not permitted.

 A company may have one or more directors, who are the legal representatives of the company.